 In Early Head Start, parents are encouraged to discuss breastfeeding with their doctor during pregnancy and consider breastfeeding as an option for the child's first year.
-Center based programs also offer a private area for mother's to breastfeed or pump their milk as necessary.

 Center Base infants are bottle fed on demand and always held during feedings.
 Infants are introduced to new foods based on the American Academy of Pediatrics recommendations for introduction of solid foods in conjunction with the feeding recommendations of the parent.